mui/material-ui/test/README.md

 #### Run the core mocha unit/integration test suite.
 `npm run test:unit`

+#### Run the core mocha unit/integration test suite only for a particular set of tests
+Edit the line for `test:unit:grep` on `package.json` for the pattern you want to run tests on Then you can run: `npm run test:unit:grep` and it will only run those tests

 #### Watch the core mocha unit/integration test suite.
 `npm run test:watch`